 Cecily’s governess.
 Miss Prism is an endless source of pedantic bromides and clichés.
 She highly approves of Jack’s presumed respectability and harshly criticizes his “unfortunate” brother.
 Puritan though she is, Miss Prism’s severe pronouncements have a way of going so far over the top that they inspire laughter.
 Despite her rigidity, Miss Prism seems to have a softer side.
 She speaks of having once written a novel whose manuscript was “lost” or “abandoned.”
 Also, she entertains romantic feelings for Dr. Chasuble.

 Rev. Canon Chasuble, D.D.

 The rector on Jack’s estate.
 Both Jack and Algernon approach Dr. Chasuble to request that they be christened “Ernest.”
 Dr. Chasuble entertains secret romantic feelings for Miss Prism.
 The initials after his name stand for “Doctor of Divinity.”

 Algernon’s manservant.
 When the play opens, Lane is the only person who knows about Algernon’s practice of “Bunburying.”
-Lane appears only in Act I.
+Lane appears only in Act 1.

 The butler at the Manor House, Jack’s estate in the country.
-Merriman appears only in Acts II and III.
+Merriman appears only in Acts 2 and 3.